Generation Z in the United States: Early sexual intercourse and adolescent pregnancy

 Historically, the birth rate of teenagers peaked in the late 1950s and early 1960s.
 However, at that time, most teenage parents were married.
 In the early twenty-first century, nine in ten births to the age group 15-19 are to unmarried mothers.

 Social norms have changed; it is now not unusual for teenagers to delay or avoid sexual intercourse altogether.
 Younger teenagers are more likely to practice abstinence than their older counterparts.
 A report published by the Center for Disease Control and Prevention (CDC) in early 2018 found the number of high school students who have had sex fell from 47% in 2005 down to 41% in 2015, with the most dramatic drop taking place between 2013 and 2015.
 On top of that, among never-married teens who have had sex, overwhelming majorities reported they used contraception the first time they did it.
 There are a few reasons for this.
 First, Millennials and Generation Z are more focused on the consequences of sex than their predecessors were.
 Second, there has been growing concern over unwanted sexual advances, especially in the wake of the Me-too movement.
-Numerous individuals have lost their jobs or been expelled from school over allegations of sexual assault.
 Writing for The Spectator, Douglas Murray dubbed this the "sexual counter-revolution."
 Third, as a consequence of the precarious contemporary economy, young adults today are more likely to be living with their parents rather than on their own, with a romantic partner, or a spouse.